 Children can control their tics for a short time, especially when a reward system is present.
 Additionally, behavioral therapies can significantly improve tic suppression ability (14).
 However, the constant build-up of tics will eventually lead to the release of tic episodes in a child.

 Tics may come across as minor trouble for the child, but in some cases, they can be severe enough to interfere with daily activities.
-Parents play a significant role in the management and prevention of tics.
+Parental education about tics plays a significant role in the management and prevention of tics.
 You may maintain a diary to note the duration of the tics and observe any potential triggers.
 Behavioral therapy with parents’ support can help most children grow out of tics, while some may learn to manage it efficiently enough to do daily activities without any interference.

 - Tics and Tic Disorders.